 And then...
 The IC's bowed before us.

-Voltage regulators are found in the audio power supply section as well as in Eurorack power supplies.
+Voltage regulators are found in the power supply section of virtually any piece of audio gear.
 They are designed to deliver a constant, rock solid voltage to power the audio circuits from.
 Voltage regulators are typically small 3 legged chips (or IC's), with an exposed metal tab.
 And like all IC's, they suffer from the inability to put high quality or high value capacitors inside of them.

 But with discrete voltage regulators, one can do exactly that.
-Our discrete voltage regulators have at least 15 times lower output noise, 52dB (about 300X) better rejection of any noise coming into them, and 4X better load regulation than any other 3 terminal IC regulator that one can find to compare them against.
+Our discrete voltage regulators have at least 15 times lower output noise than IC regulators.
+They have 52dB (about 300X) better rejection of any noise coming into them, and 4X better load regulation than any other 3 terminal IC regulator that one can find to compare them against.

-Upgrading the voltage regulators in your audio power supply will give a much more detailed and engaging listening experience, and take your gear much further than you will get by using things like premium power cables, AC line regenerators, or power line filters.
+Upgrading the voltage regulators in your audio power supply will give a much more detailed and engaging listening experience.
+This upgrade will take your gear much further than you will get by using things like premium power cables, AC line regenerators, or power line filters.
 Voltage regulators are the very last and most critical audio power supply component in the entire power supply chain, and using our discrete voltage regulators for this task will take your gear further than any other power supply tweaks or modifications will.

 Discrete Voltage Regulator Videos

 We make 'em by the thousands, and here is a fun little video illustrating the process.
 Filmed on the production floor of Tracer, Inc, right across from the Coors brewing factory in Golden Colorado.

 Subscribe now for a coupon code and a chance to win free devicesWinners picked at random monthly

 Looking for a complete power supply solution?

 We have it.
 Check out these power supply kits that are available as dual power supplies with one positive and one negative output, and quad power supplies with 2 positive and 2 negative outputs.